grackle-project/grackle/doc/source/Integration.rst

 Header Files
 ------------

-Four source files are installed with the grackle library.
+Six header files are installed with the grackle library.
 They are:

     * **grackle.h** - the primary header file, containing declarations for all the available functions and data structures.
-This is the only header file that needs to be included.
+This is the only header file that needs to be included for C and C++ codes.

+    * **grackle_types.h** - defines the variable type **gr_float** to be used for the baryon fields passed to the grackle functions.
+This can be either a 4 or 8 byte float, allowing the code to be easily configured for either single or double precision baryon fields.

+    * **grackle_fortran_types.def** - similar to **grackle_types.h**, but used with Fortran codes.
+This defines the variable type **R_PREC** as either real\*4 or real\*8.

-    * **grackle_macros.h** - this contains basic variable type definitions.
+    * **grackle_macros.h** - contains some macros used internally.

-    * **chemistry_data.h** - this defines the primary data structure which all run time parameters as well as the chemistry, cooling, and UV background data.
+    * **chemistry_data.h** - defines the primary data structure which all run time parameters as well as the chemistry, cooling, and UV background data.

-    * **code_units.h** - this defines the structure containing conversions from code units to CGS.
+    * **code_units.h** - defines the structure containing conversions from code units to CGS.

 The only source file that needs to be included in your simulation code is **grackle.h**.
 Since this is a C++ example and the Grackle is pure C, we